faenrandir/a_careful_examination/content/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

     > acknowledged that an "internal team" at LDS headquarters was already working on "position papers" to address concerns raised in the survey [Dehlin and Stratford's initial survey].
 But he opined that the team did not have the "political capital" to get the papers published.
 To this end, he invited Stratford to Salt Lake City to present his work to other church authorities hoping that senior leaders would see the urgent need to release the "position papers" when they were completed.

-    Stratford's {{ link(text="Faith Crisis Report", path="/2013-faith-crisis-study/") }} and presentation was described as playing a "significant role" in getting the Gospel Topics Essays released publicly:
+    Stratford's [Faith Crisis Report](/2013-faith-crisis-study/) and presentation was described as playing a "significant role" in getting the Gospel Topics Essays released publicly:

     > Several general authorities communicated to Stratford that his work had pushed the "position papers" forward.[27]